mermaid-js/mermaid/docs/theming.md

             G
           end
 ```
-As the theming engine is using color codes to calculate values from the base color/base colors it needs proper color values contrain the actual color data.
-Aliases like color names is not supported so for instance, the color value 'red' will not work but '#ff0000' will work.
+The Theming Engine does not admit color codes and will only accept proper color values.
+Color Names is not supported so for instance, the color value 'red' will not work, but '#ff0000' will work.

-## Showcases
+# Examples:

 When adjusting a theme it might be helpful to look at the theme with these diagrams to evaluate that everything is visiable and looks good.
+In the following examples, the directive `init` is used, with the `theme` being declared as `base`. for more information on this, read the [8.6.0documentation](/8.6.0_docs.md)

-### flowchart
+### Flowchart
 ```
 %%{init: {'securityLevel': 'loose', 'theme':'base'}}%%
         graph TD